 Cling film is pretty nasty stuff – it contains chemicals that can leach toxins into your food, and is one of the least recycled plastics.
-Luckily, there’s not just one cling film alternamtive, but many.
-Here are some easy substitutes.
+Luckily, there are many handy alternatives to cling film, that will keep your kitchen plastic-free.
+Here are some of our favourite substitutes:

 #1: Reusable Beeswax Wrap

 Please excuse us for making the obligatory joke about how this cling film alternative is the bee’s knees; because, well, it is!
 Reusable and easy to clean, these wraps are a mix of muslin, beeswax and organic oil, meaning they’ll create a natural seal over your bowl or around that half a lemon that’s always left over.